harveyff/slate/source/index.html.md

  used| string | money on hold,locked,frozen or pending total| string | total balance (free + used)

-## Get all orders of user
+## Get All Orders

 ```shell
 curl -d "userid=test" "https://api-v2.byte-trade.com/orders/all"
 ```

-Query all orders of a single user
+This endpoint retrieves all orders of a single user.

 ### HTTP Request